How To Mount A Riflescope - OpticsPlanet.com

 Frequently Asked Questions

-What are the recommended torque values for mounting a riflescope?
+What are the essential steps for safely mounting a riflescope?

-How do you determine the correct eye relief for a riflescope?
+How do you properly set eye relief when mounting a scope?

 Set the scope to its highest magnification.
-Shoulder the rifle naturally and slide the scope forward or backward in the rings until you achieve a full, clear field of view without seeing scope shadow.
+Shoulder the rifle naturally and slide the scope forward or backward in the rings until you achieve a full, clear field of view without seeing black edges.
+This ensures comfortable and safe shooting, especially with recoil.

 More Gunsmithing & DIY Videos You Might Like